 We have already talked about it, buying on the Internet is an act of trust.
-And to inspire trust, a website with an neat design is essential.
+And to instill trust, a website with a neat design is essential.

 It's a bit like going to a hotel.
 If you see cobwebs, flaking paint and a sloppy receptionist, you don't really want to see the rooms, right?

 It is therefore imperative to build a cool website.